muhammadAttaurrahman/MultiFetch_Assistant/README.md

 # MultiFetch_Assistant
 Our "MultiFetch Assistant" is a multipurpose LLM application, suitable for ordinary users.
-Our app can interact with PDF documents, compare resumes to job descriptions, extract content from photos, and summarize transcripts of YouTube videos.
+Our app can interact with PDF documents, compare resumes to job descriptions, extract content from photos, and summarize transcripts of YouTube videos using LLM.

 We have used the following packages: